genomicepidemiology/evergreen/README.md

 tar -xzvf snp_phylogeny_pipeline.tar.gz -C scripts
 ```

-A config file is included for the customisation of temporary directories.

 ###### Usage

 The data __has to persist__ between runs in the base directory, or at least in *results\_db*, as the sqlite databases and consensus sequence files are kept there.
 Without those, ongoing monitoring is not possible and trees will be only inferred for the most recent isolates.